bradleyhc/MS1-portfolio/README.md

 1. The user can achieve this by clicking on any of the 'GitHub Repo' call to action buttons on each project card, or by clicking the GitHub icon in the footer
     1. Click on the button 'GitHub Repo'
     1. If successful, a new tab will open showing the Git Profile
-    1. Click on the LinkedIn icon in the footer
-       1. If successful, a new tab will open showing the LinkedIn Profile

 <img alt="portfolio" src="./documentation/screenshots/MS1-github-links.png">
 <br>